CeydaOzgenc/Grafik-Tasar-m/README.md

-# Graphic-Design Made in the years between 2016 and 2020
+# Graphic-Design made in the years between 2016 and 2020
 Tasarımlar